-These are the best oven baked meatballs!
-So easy to make, juicy and flavorful.
-They’re perfect for appetizers, meatballs subs or on top of spaghetti.
+This easy meatball recipe is so easy to make and come out juicy and flavorful every time.
+They’re perfect for appetizers, subs or on top of spaghetti!

 These baked meatballs are always on our monthly rotation.
 Spaghetti and meatballs are one of my kid’s favorite dinners…they request them almost every week.
-And because these meatballs are so easy to make and super flavorful, I have no problem with that!
-They are even perfect for meatball subs or appetizers like meatball sliders.
+And because these are so easy to make and super flavorful, I have no problem with that!
+If there’s leftovers, we usually make meatball sliders.

 To make these Italian meatballs, you’ll need the simple ingredients below.
-The parsley is optional, however I highly recommend adding it in if you’re making the classic spaghetti and meatballs recipe.
+The parsley is optional, however I highly recommend adding it in if you’re making them with spaghetti.
 It adds tons of extra flavor.
-If you’re serving these meatballs with a sweet and sour sauce or making my crockpot meatballs, I recommend leaving it out.
+If you’re serving these with a sweet and sour sauce or making my crockpot meatballs, I recommend leaving it out.

 - Ground beef

 How do you make meatballs?

 - Combine: Place all ingredients in a bowl and stir until combined.
 If needed, add a Tablespoon of milk to keep mixture wet.